strimzi/proposals/031-tls-encrypt-the-kafka-connect-rest-api.md

 # TLS encrypting the Kafka Connect REST API

-This proposal adds the option to reduce access to the Kafka Connect REST API by enabling TLS encryption on the Kafka Connect REST listener.
+This proposal adds the option to encrypt communication with the Kafka Connect REST API by enabling TLS encryption on the Kafka Connect REST listener.

 ## Current situation